OCW gives MIT faculty a highly efficient and effective way to openly share course materials and learning methods with the world.

 For basic OCW publication, this conversation can take place after the term ends.
 But if faculty members are interested in OCW content services, such as video-recorded lectures, conversations should begin at least one month prior to the start of the term.
 Earlier is even better.

-During this stage, we’ll identify the course content that will be most useful to an online audience.
+During this stage, we’ll identify the course content that will be viable and most useful to an online audience.
 We’ll discuss the best ways to represent the teaching, and any concerns about sharing your materials under a Creative Commons Attribution, Non-Commercial, Share Alike license.
-With consent to publish the course, we’ll agree on a detailed plan that suits course goals and schedules.
+We may consider also asking students to share some of their exemplary coursework or complementary notes.
+Faculty have final say in what’s shared with the world through OCW.

 We encourage all faculty to share their perspectives on the teaching methods used in their course by participating in our OCW Educator program.
 This adds supplemental “Instructor Insights” content to the OCW course, built from a written or in-person interview with our staff.